This Edamame, Tofu And Miso Salad Packs In Protein, Umami And Crunch

 1/4 teaspoon fine salt

-Bring a medium (4-quart) pot of water to a boil over high heat.
+- Bring a medium (4-quart) pot of water to a boil over high heat.
 Add the edamame and cook according to the package directions.
-Drain, then transfer to a medium bow and refrigerate until completely cool, at least 20 minutes.
+Drain, then transfer to a medium bowl and refrigerate until completely cool, at least 20 minutes.

 Substitutions: Mini cucumber >> about one-quarter English cucumber.
 Apricot preserves >> 1 1/2 teaspoons honey, maple syrup or agave.
 Tofu >> cooked, diced chicken.
 Red onion >> white onion.
 Red bell pepper >> orange or yellow bell pepper.
 Frozen edamame >> vacuum-packed, cooked edamame, or frozen lima beans.
 For more bright flavor >> add a handful of fresh, chopped cilantro or thinly sliced scallions.
 Daikon radish >> regular radishes or carrots.